home-assistant/home-assistant.io/source/_components/homematic.markdown

 ### {% linkable_title Events %}

 When HomeMatic devices change their state or some other internal value, the CCU/Homegear sends event messages to Home Assistant.
 These events are automatically parsed and the entities in Home Assistant are updated.
 However, you can also manually use these events to trigger automations.
-Two event-types are available:
+Three event-types are available:

 - **homematic.keypress**: For devices with buttons, see information below
 - **homematic.impulse**: For impulse sensors
+- **homematic.low_bat**: Fired when a device is running low on battery power.
+See also information below

 #### {% linkable_title Devices with buttons %}